git-moss/DrivenByMossWiki/Installation.md

 ### Configuration of the communication port (optional)

-The application communicates via the IP port 7000 with the script.
+The application communicates via the IP port 7000 with the extension.
 If for any case this port is already in use on your system you can change it.
 To do so first change it in the Push4Bitwig preferences (the first option).
 After that change it in the application and click on **Apply**.

 ### Other options